HAI-UESTC/LLM-for-Conversational-Recommender-Systems/README.md

 The following tables list the methods covered in our survey taxonomy under the five core technical paradigms.

-- Total indexed methods in this section: **57**
-- Link policy: we use direct arXiv links when they are available in the bibliography; otherwise we provide a Google Scholar search link for quick access.

 ### Prompt Engineering

 | Method | Paper | Venue | Notable Techniques |